 Controls the intensity of the caustics (this scales the normals of the surface when rendering to the caustic map, producing stronger caustics).

 This is a multiplier for the tiling applied to the surface normals during caustic generation.
-It allows you to scale the caustics generation independently from the surface material in cases of strong tiled normals or vice-versa.
+It's used to scale the caustics generation independently from the surface material in cases of strong tiled normals or vice-versa.

 Controls the height above the water entity in which caustics can be cast.
 This can be used to cause caustics on overhangs and other nearby objects.

-Will trace a ray down from the volume's initial shape's center to find a 'vessel' entity and 'spill' the requested amount of water into it.
-For static entities, it'll try to boolean-merge any surrounding static that intersects with the first vessel (use "No Dynamic Water" flag on brushes that don't need that).
-Volume's shape will then be adjusted dynamically to match the vessel's geometry.
+Will trace a ray down to find a vessel entity and spill the requested amount of water into it.
+For static entities, it will try to boolean-merge any surrounding static that intersects with the first vessel.

 Water level will be calculated until the resulting volume is within this (relative) difference from the target volume.
 If it's set to 0 it'll run up to a hard coded iteration limit.

-Will extrude the border by this distance.
-It's particularly useful if wave sim in on since waves can raise the surface and thus reveal open edges if they lie exactly on the vessel geometry.
+Will extrude the border by the defined distance.
+It's particularly useful if wave sim is on since waves can raise the surface and thus reveal open edges if they lie exactly on the vessel geometry.

 Will take convex hull of the border.
-Mainly useful if the border would otherwise have multiple contours, which areas don't support.
+Mainly useful if the border would otherwise have multiple contours which is not supported in the areas.

 Object Size Limit